 For most commercial real estate investments, the general strategy is the same.
 The idea is to purchase a property, hold it for some period of time, and then sell it for more than the purchase price.
-When creating a financial profitability model for this scenario, certain assumptions must be made to estimate the sales price.
-There are several methodologies that can be used to justify sales assumptions, one of which is to apply a “terminal cap rate” to the property’s net operating income (NOI) in the year of sale.
+When creating a financial profitability model for this investment scenario, certain assumptions must be made to estimate the property’s sales price.
+There are several methodologies that can be used to justify sales assumptions in commercial real estate, one of which is to apply a “terminal cap rate” to the property’s net operating income (NOI) in the year of sale.

 At First National Realty Partners, we invest a significant amount of time and resources in creating financial models for each of our properties and they typically include a terminal cap rate assumption.
 We view these models as a key input into the decision to acquire a property.
 To learn more about our current real estate investment opportunities, click here.

 What Is the Terminal Cap Rate?

 Terminal cap rate, sometimes called the exit cap rate, is an important real estate metric that is defined as the cap rate applied to a property’s cash flow in the final year of the investment holding period.

 Terminal cap rate is a term that can be explained in two parts.
 The word “terminal” refers to the fact that this is a metric that is applied at the end of the holding period.
 Capitalization rate, or cap rate for short, is a versatile metric that is used to refer to the relationship between an investment property’s net operating income (NOI) and its market value.

 As a result, there are two important pieces of information that can be learned from reviewing it:

 - It provides an indication of the potential return on investment assuming the property is purchased with cash.

 - It can also be used as a way to assess the market’s opinion of the risk associated with the property.
 If the market believes that the property has higher risk, it will have a higher cap rate/lower purchase price.
 Conversely if the market judges the property to have a lower level of risk, it will have a lower cap rate/higher purchase price.